 “Most companies pay consistent dividends, generally trying to increase them annually and cutting them reluctantly.”
 Warren Buffett

-Nevertheless, you shouldn’t own stocks if a sharp decrease in their price in a short period of time would cause you acute financial or emotional distress.
+“You shouldn’t own stocks if a 50% decrease in their price in a short period of time would cause you acute distress.”
+Warren Buffett

 Maintain a common sense attitude to risk.
 Your home also fluctuates in value, and it’s normally not a problem.
 Most people starting out stretch to buy the most expensive home they can afford, and finance the bulk of the purchase price, so they are really exposed.